walkjivefly/LOC-Extension/README.md

 ### Usage

-The LOC Extension adds two new functions to Calc.
+The LOC Extension adds five new functions to Calc.
 The first is:
 ```
 GETPOLONIEX(Ticker,Datacode)
 ```